Stock market today: Wall Street drifts near records as it heads toward a 7th straight winning week

 Hopes for several cuts to rates from the Fed in 2024 have sent Treasury yields tumbling in the bond market, which in turn releases pressure on the stock market.

-The 10-year yield stabilized on Friday and rose to 3.93% from 3.92% late Thursday.
-But it’s still well below its level above 5% reached in October, which was its highest since 2007.
+The 10-year yield stabilized a bit on Friday and edged down to to 3.91% from 3.92% late Thursday.
+It was above 5% in October and at its highest since 2007.

 The Fed’s goal has been to slow the economy and grind down prices for investments enough through high interest rates to get high inflation under control.
 It then has to loosen the brakes at the exact right time.
 If it waits too long, the economy could fall into a painful recession.
 If it moves too early, inflation could reaccelerate and add misery for everyone.